-Choosing your doula is a three way venture.
+Choosing your doula is a three-way venture.
 With three people asking questions, making assessments, and choosing.
-The mother is usually looking for a doula who exhibits confidence, skill and promotes trust.
-The partner is usually looking for experience, mood and good energy as they will be spending the most time with the doula.
+The mother is usually looking for a doula who exhibits confidence, and skill and promotes trust.
+The partner is usually looking for experience, mood, and good energy as they will be spending the most time with the doula.
 And the doula, who is looking for an educated client, who knows what they desire, and a couple that would be a healthy environment to work with,

 Questions you or your partner may ask a doula:

 - How did you become interested in supporting women through birth?

 - How long have you been a doula?
 Are you certified?
 Do you do continuing education?

 - How will you help me achieve my goals at birth?
 (Look for concrete examples)

 - Do you have a backup doula in case you can’t make it to my birth?

 - How often do you use the backup?